-- Is this being done to save money?
+- Is this all being done to save money?

-- What safeguards are there to protect confidentiality?
+- What are you doing to protect my personal information?

-- Will you be using data from supermarkets, banks and credit agencies?
+- Have you thought about using commercial data, for example, from supermarkets, banks and credit agencies?

 - What about people who want to investigate their family history or family tree?